Professor Christian Leitmeir

 Christian Thomas Leitmeir grew up in Donauwörth, Southern Germany.
 From 1995 he read Musicology, Comparative Literature, Philosophy and Theology at the University of Munich.
 In 1999 he completed his MMus degree in Musicology at King’s College London and in 2003 was awarded a Dr. phil. from the Karl-Eberhards-Universität Tübingen (2003).
 After a Long-Term Frances A. Yates Research Fellowship at the Warburg Institute (London, 2003-2006), he taught at Bangor University (2007-2015), before joining the University of Oxford in 2015.

-He is co-editor of Plainsong & Medieval Music, and serves on the editorial board of the Journal of the Alamire Foundation, Music Theory & Analysis and Archivum Fratrum Praedicatorum.
-In 2013 he was elected into the Academy of Europe (Academia Europaea).
+He serves on the editorial boards of Plainsong & Medieval Music (which he co-edited from 2010 to 2020), Journal of the Alamire Foundation, Music Theory & Analysis and Archivum Fratrum Praedicatorum.
+In 2013 he was elected into the Academy of Europe (Academia Europaea), and in 2020 into the Royal Historical Society.

 Teaching